 - P0420 Nissan: Catalyst

 This code relates generically to the powertrain.
-It is typically prompted by issues with the catalytic converter.
-This is the part of your engine system that breaks down pollutants, converting them to harmless compounds like carbon dioxide.
+It is typically prompted by issues with the catalytic converter, which is the part of your engine system that breaks down pollutants, converting them to harmless compounds like carbon dioxide.

-In terms of severity, the P0420 error code doesn’t mean you or your car are in immediate danger.
+The P0420 error code doesn’t mean you or your car are in immediate danger in terms of severity.
 It is something you should get fixed as soon as possible, though.
 A malfunctioning catalytic converter can cause damage to your engine if left too long.

 The error code P0420 doesn’t typically cause large, noticeable issues.
 There are a few symptoms to keep your eye out for, however:

-- Smell of sulfur or rotten eggs from the tail pipe
+- The smell of sulfur or rotten eggs from the tailpipe,

 As we said above, P0420 is related to the entire powertrain.
 There are a variety of specific issues that it could be pointing toward.
 These include: